 A 1999 graduate of the University of Southern Maine, Lori holds a Bachelor of Music in Performance (Classical Guitar).
 As a work study student under the direction of Mary Snell in arts promotions, she has managed the School of Music Web site since 1995.
 While continuing to volunteer for the School of Music after graduation, she became Administrative Manager in USM's Office of the Dean in the School of Applied Science, Engineering, and Technology.
-Following the University's reorganization, she became the Special Assistant to the Dean for Communications and External Affairs in the new College of Science, Technology, and Health, until she accepted her current position in the School of Music in the fall of 2011, and adds the Department of Theatre in 2014.
+Following the University's reorganization, she became the Special Assistant to the Dean for Communications and External Affairs in the new College of Science, Technology, and Health, until she accepted her current position in the School of Music in the fall of 2011, and the Department of Theatre in 2014.

 Within the University community, she served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
 She returned to the service of the Faculty Senate from 2012-2014 and again in the Fall of 2015 as the official staff recorder of minutes.